 Eligible for 22 PDHs

 The target audience for this training is dam owners and regulators who are familiar with the PFMA process, and are wanting to move these types of evaluations into the risk arena.
 This would include FERC licensees and their consultants; private, municipal, and state dam owners; and state and federal dam safety regulators.

 Brought to you in part by

 John W. France, PE, D.GE, D.WRE, M. ASCE

 JWF Consulting LLC

 Mr. France has more than 40 years of experience in engineering consulting and design.
-Most of Mr. France’s technical work for the past 36 years has focused on dams engineering, and he has been involved in dam safety risk analysis for more than 20 years.
-His risk analysis work has included serving as facilitator or subject matter expert on semi-quantitative risk analyses (SQRAs) and full quantitative risk analyses (QRAs) for such clients as the New Mexico OSE, the U.S. Army Corps of Engineers (USACE), the U.S. Department of the Interior, Bureau of Reclamation Reclamation), the U.S. Fish and Wildlife Service, Denver Water, the Colorado Division of Parks and Wildlife, and Aqua Ohio.
+Most of Mr. France’s technical work for the past 36 years has focused on dam engineering, and he has been involved in dam safety risk analysis for more than 20 years.
+His risk analysis work has included serving as a facilitator or subject matter expert on semi-quantitative risk analyses (SQRAs) and full quantitative risk analyses (QRAs) for such clients as the New Mexico OSE, the U.S. Army Corps of Engineers (USACE), the U.S. Department of the Interior, Bureau of Reclamation Reclamation), the U.S. Fish and Wildlife Service, Denver Water, the Colorado Division of Parks and Wildlife, and Aqua Ohio.
 Mr. France has also completed assignments reviewing risk analyses completed by the USACE and Reclamation.

 Gregg A Scott, P.E., F. ASCE